 Founded by Richard M. Schulze and Gary Smoliak as an audio specialty store in 1966, Best Buy has become one of the biggest consumer electronics retailers in the world.
 The multinational retailer sells both products and services through three primary channels: retail stores, online, and call centers.
-Best Buy generated a global revenue over 39 billion U.S. dollars in the 2017 fiscal year, with over 80 percent of the company's revenue being generated from its United States region.
+Best Buy generated a global revenue over 43.6 billion U.S. dollars in the company's 2020 fiscal year, with over 90 percent of the company's revenue being generated in the United States.
 With recent withdrawals of its eponymous brand in both the UK and China, this electronics and appliance specialist retailer is left almost totally reliant on its domestic US market.
 The company operates primarily throughout the Americas.
-In total, Best Buy operated 1,575 stores worldwide in 2017.
+In total, Best Buy operated 1,231 stores worldwide in 2020.
+The number of stores has declined by more than 500 compared to 2013, when Best Buy operated 1,779 stores worldwide.

 This text provides general information.
 Statista assumes no